zhou-lab/labwiki/OnBoard.md

 - fill out the form and submit
 - download 'Entrust IdentityGuard Mobile' on your phone, and set up following [https://ishelp.chop.edu/](https://ishelp.chop.edu/)
 - install 'Cisco AnyConnect' on your PC/Mac [https://www.cisco.com/c/en/us/support/security/anyconnect-secure-mobility-client/tsd-products-support-series-home.html](https://www.cisco.com/c/en/us/support/security/anyconnect-secure-mobility-client/tsd-products-support-series-home.html) or [https://software.cisco.com/download/home/286281283/type/282364313/release/4.8.02042?i=!pp](https://software.cisco.com/download/home/286281283/type/282364313/release/4.8.02042?i=!pp)
-- Put 'remote.chop.edu' on the first line, what you get from 'Entrust' for Passcode on the second line, and your CHOP password for the 2nd passcode on the third.
+- Put 'remote.chop.edu' Cisco AnyConnect, when prompted, put your CHOP ID on the first line, what you get from 'Entrust' for Passcode on the second line, and your CHOP password for the 2nd passcode on the third.

 ask CHOP help desk (215-590-4357 or 4-HELP from campus) if you have question